antarctica/bas-air-unit-network-dataset/README.md

 This project consists of:

-* a description of the waypoints and routes datasets for the BAS Air Unit
+* a description of the waypoints and routes datasets for the BAS Air Unit travel network
 * a Python command line utility to:
   * store waypoints and routes in a structured/neutral format (currently a GeoPackage)
   * import waypoints and routes from a GPX file from an editor such as Garmin BaseCamp